 1. The Signature

-The most iconic element of your setting probably fits into a single sentence, and it’s what your players will remember about it the most.
-“Oh, yes, I remember, it’s that setting where the good-aligned knights fight that evil dragon queen…”
+The most iconic element of your setting probably fits in a single sentence, and it’s what your players will remember most.
+“Oh, right!
+That’s the setting where the good-aligned knights fight the dragon queen!”

-This element doesn’t need to be original, but it will most likely be, and it’s probably one of the reasons you’re making a new setting altogether.
-For the purposes of this article, we’ll call that element the signature of your world.
+This element doesn’t need to be original, but it often will be, and it’s probably one of the reasons you’re creating a new setting in the first place.
+For the purposes of this guide, we’ll call that element the signature of your world.

-- A quality that the characters have: Everyone is born with a mystical animal that is the physical representation of their souls.
+- A defining trait of the inhabitants: everyone is born with a mystical animal that embodies their soul.

-- The world on itself: A floating, ring-shaped city in the exact center of the multiverse.
+- The world itself: a floating, ring-shaped city at the center of the multiverse.

 Art property of Wizards of the Coast